trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashboards.md

 ------------------------------------------------------------------------

-## Live Network Summary Dashboard
+## Overview Dashboard

-Automatically updated overview of network summary activites.
+This dashboard automatically keeps updating the live overview of network summary activites.

 Monitor the following live in easy charts with Click Through to more drilldown.